kokizzu/street/README.md

   - **A**: create a `[schema]Meta` on `domain/`, then just call your query method based on `zCrud.Pager` (it would generate the proper SQL query), then use svelte component that can render the form and table/list for you.
+- **Q**: when to use each storage engine?
+  - **A**: `memtx` used for kv query pattern, anything that often being read and updated (eg. transactions), `vinyl` used for range queries, anything that rarely being updated (eg. mutation log, history), `clickhouse` used for analytics queries pattern, anything that will never being updated ever (eg. action logs, events)